edibegovic/ML/week7/ML_Exercise_7.md

 $$

-If it's simply implied that the discriminant function "takes" the origional attributes and we do the transformations as part of the function, we get:
+If it's simply implied that the discriminant function "takes" the original attributes and we do the transformations as part of the function, we get:
 $$
 g(\mathbf{x})
 =